Keyfactor/hp-ilo-orchestrator/docsource/hpilo.md

 ## Reenrollment / ODKG
 The following certificates can be undergo reenrollment/ODKG using an HPiLO cert store:
 - **HTTPS Certificate**
   Following the reenrollment of an HTTPS certificate, HP iLO will reboot.
-The CSR produced by HP iLO for this purpose will utilize a RSA 2084 key.
+The CSR produced by HP iLO for this purpose will utilize an RSA 2048 key.
 Please ensure your CA supports this algorithm and has an appropriate template configured.
 	- **Alias:** `HTTPSCert`
 	- **Subject String Format:**
 	  ```text